PluribusDigital/pluribusdigital-com/README.md

 * `/index.md` and `layouts/home.html` control the home page content.

+* __Blog__ content is hosted via Medium.com.
+Additional detail is in the below section.

 ### Easy vs. Hard Changes

 Simple content updates, or even creating simple interior pages can be done with no HTML or Jekyll knowledge.